marc-shade/Reddit-Lead-Manager/README.md

 ## Configuration

-LeadMasterPro includes a `pyproject.toml` file to configure package requirements and dependencies.
+Reddit Lead Manager includes a `pyproject.toml` file to configure package requirements and dependencies.
 Update this file as needed if adding or upgrading dependencies.